ryanvle/ryanQuartz/content/posts/games-log.md

 ## Terraria
 ⭐⭐⭐⭐⭐ - A classic 2D survival craft game.
 Base game is enough fun but if you want more there is the Calamity mod

+## League of Legends
+⭐⭐⭐ - Took my life but made good friends along the way

+## Teamfight Tactics
+⭐⭐⭐⭐ - Autochess genre is very unique and love seeing characters outside of the main game

+## Maplestory
+⭐⭐⭐⭐ - The music is peak and the game is very nostalgic to me.
+Would love to see an orchestra performance!

+## Fortnite
+⭐⭐⭐⭐ - The building mechanics are very fun to learn but over time the updates just got crazier, making it hard to keep up.
+First game I tried to go pro in but fell off lmao.

+## Risk of Rain 2
+⭐⭐⭐⭐ - Roguelike with a lot of chaos and cool classes to play.
+Can add mods which makes the game more goofy.

+## Aragami
+⭐⭐⭐⭐ - Fun co op ninja game.
+Short and simple

+## Aragami 2
+⭐⭐⭐ - Tragedy has struck in the sequel.

+## 9 Monkeys of Shaolin
+⭐⭐⭐⭐ - Co op game that me and my friend picked up for remote play.
+Beat 'em up game with a variety of moves you can do.